Mohammed-islam0907/learning-devops/AWS/README.md

 - Most effective way to secure account
 - Even if someone manages to get your password, they will need another security method e.g. Google authenticator, Hardware Key Fob, etc.

+## AWS CLI - Command Line Interface

+- Allows you to interact with AWS services from the terminal
+- Can do what you do in the console
+- Allows you to manage scripts - automating tasks

+## SDK - Software Development Kit

+- Makes it easy to connect code to AWS services

+## IAM Security Tools

+**IAM Credentials Report**
+- Report that lists all account's users and status of their various credentials
+- IAM Access Advisor (user-level)

+**IAM Access Advisor (user level)**
+- Shows service permissions granted to a users and when those were last accessed
+- Can be used to tune user permissions